-There are many avenues that consumers can take to deal with their debt, depending on how excessive their debt is.
+There are many avenues that consumers in Ottawa can take to deal with their debt, depending on how excessive their debt is.
 Bankruptcy is the last resort that is chosen only after all options have been exhausted.
 That’s because the repercussions of bankruptcy on a consumer’s financial health are rather serious and can negatively impact a person’s credit for years.

 Bankruptcy in Ottawa is overseen by the Bankruptcy and Insolvency Act (BIA) and involves relieving consumers of their debt while helping ensure that all creditors involved are treated fairly.

 In order to file for bankruptcy, a Licensed Insolvency Trustee (LIT) will need to be involved.
-These are professionals who are designated to help carry out the bankruptcy process on behalf of the filing consumer.
+These are professionals in Ottawa who are designated to help carry out the bankruptcy process on behalf of the filing consumer.